 Ag Progress Days

-Ag Progress Days (APD) at Penn State, held annually during three days in August, is Pennsylvania's largest outdoor agricultural exposition.
+Ag Progress Days at Penn State, held annually during three days in August, is Pennsylvania's largest outdoor agricultural exposition.

 Ag Progress Days News